owjd03/tp/docs/DeveloperGuide.md

 **Use case: U7.
 Logging into an account**

+**Precondition:**

-**Precondition: 1.
-FA has a personal email
+1. FA has a personal email
-                2. FA has installed the app locally**
+2. FA has installed the app locally

 **MSS**